-Every hotel on this list sits within the Upper West Side boundaries, between West 59th and West 110th Street, from Central Park West to Riverside Drive and Broadway.
-Rankings follow a fixed order: verified sustainability certifications first, then star rating, then average guest review score.
-The goal is to give travelers a reliable shortlist of well-reviewed, bookable properties in one of Manhattan's most residential and park-adjacent neighborhoods.
+Every hotel on this list sits within the Upper West Side boundaries, between West 59th and West 110th Streets, from Central Park West to Riverside Drive and Broadway.
+Rankings follow a fixed order: hotels with verified sustainability credentials come first, then star rating breaks ties, then average guest review scores.
+The result is a list that balances eco accountability, comfort, and what guests actually report after their stay.

 How we ranked these hotels